 - Get pre-qualified

-Before you fill out an application, spend time pulling together some important items.
+Before you start the process to get pre-qualified, spend time pulling together some important items.
 The basics are one month of pay stubs, W-2s from the last two years and investment statements for the past two months, and your most recent tax return.
-With those documents in hand, its smooth sailing through OCCU’s mortgage pre-qualification application.
+With those documents in hand, its smooth sailing through OCCU’s mortgage pre-qualification process.

 - Find a Realtor